mattkorzec/Data-Cleaning-Data-Manipulation-in-R/README.md

-# Data Science and Analysis in R
+# Data Cleaning and Manipulation in R
 # Main Code
 - Sales data cleaning and manipulation
 - Inventory data cleaning and analysis